determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/k8s-dev-guide.rst

    chmod 700 get_helm.sh
    ./get_helm.sh

-In addition to installing these packages, ``.bashrc`` needs to be updated with new paths.
+In addition to installing these packages, update ``.bashrc`` with the new paths.

 .. code:: bash